Coleoptera

 Greasy Cutworm

-If your newly planted seedlings are missing or cut to the ground, it sounds like you may have cutworms in your garden.
+If your newly planted seedlings go missing, or they've been chewed through at the base, you might have cutworms in your garden.
 Here's how to identify and control them.